7 best ways to increase your net worth

 1. Boost your retirement contributions

 Increasing retirement contributions is an excellent way to grow your net worth; however, people don’t often take full advantage of this strategy.
-For instance, the 401(k) contribution limit for 2022 is $20,500, or $27,000 for those age 50 and over.
+For instance, the 401(k) contribution limit for 2023 is $22,500.
+Additionally, individuals who are 50 years old or older are allowed to contribute an extra $7,500.
 If you have reduced your expenses as mentioned in the next step, you already have one way to increase your retirement contributions.

 Contributing more to a retirement account can have a number of benefits.
 These accounts are often tax-deferred and many come with employer matching.
 At the very least, you should increase up to the limit of your employer’s match, if you aren’t already.
 This is an easy way to double your money.
 But thanks to the favorable tax treatment of retirement accounts, it’s usually a good idea to maximize your contribution to them before investing in other ways, such as with a taxable brokerage account.